Wednesday, March 28, 2018

 - Poultry: 2-3 lbs. ground turkey + 1 lb. bacon

 Vegetables need to be diced very fine so they don't compromise the structural integrity of the meatloaf.
-I recommend using raw veggies nut you can use cooked.
+I recommend using raw veggies but you can use cooked.

 - Traditional: 1 onion + 1 green bell pepper

-- Summer Garden: 1 cup shredded zucchini + 1 cup onion + 1 cup shredded kale
+- Summer Garden: 1 cup shredded & squeezed zucchini + 1 cup onion + 1 cup shredded kale

 *** Grain Examples: